-Brioche and croissant are two of the most acclaimed bread in the world.
-Both of them have a long history of praise for their buttery and delicate goodness.
-Both are French, (though the croissant is actually from Viennese bakers!) and both can contain eggs.
-Despite the similarities, there is actually a big difference in a brioche vs croissant comparison.
+Brioche and croissants are two of the most acclaimed bread in the world.
+Both have a long history of praise for their buttery and delicate goodness.
+Both are French (though the croissant is actually from Viennese bakers!), and both can contain eggs.
+Despite the similarities, there are big differences in a brioche vs croissant comparison.
 If you want to know what they are, let’s go!

 Brioche is a delicious sweet bread that is comparable to the texture of a cake.
-It’s made with the ingredients of flour, yeast, salt, eggs, sugar, milk, and butter.
+It’s made with flour, yeast, salt, eggs, sugar, milk, and butter.
 As the dough can be sticky and hard to handle, it is often prepared the day before.
-After it is mixed and left to bulk ferment on the worktop it’s then placed in the fridge overnight.
-Once the dough is cool it is then divided and shaped into its final design.
+After it is mixed and left to bulk ferment on the worktop, it’s then placed in the fridge overnight.
+Once the dough is cool, it is divided and shaped into its final design.

-Today, a lot of the brioche is eaten outside if France fails to contain nearly enough butter to be classed as brioche.
+Today, a lot of the brioche eaten outside of France fails to contain nearly enough butter to be classed as brioche.
 Calling them enriched loaves or rolls might be accurate!

 A classic serving of brioche is a small, round roll baked in a fluted dish with a tiny head on top.
 It’s also often sprinkled with pearl sugar which gives a sweet crunch.
 This type is called brioche à tête, but there’s more!

 A dry brioche that’s proofed and baked in a fluted tin.
 The brioche à tête is the classic design for a brioche that takes skill and elegance to prepare.